 The backside 180 is an iconic snowboard trick.
 It feels great and always looks stylish when performed well.
-However, a number of things can go wrong, as this trick as it’s often attempted without the key foundation riding skills.
+However, a number of things can go wrong, as this trick is often attempted without the key foundation riding skills.

 In a previous blog I helped iron out some of those common issues, but if you’re up for building the right skills progressively then this is the place to start.